rschabac/g2w/tutorial.md

 types more often.

 There are no `union` types like in C. Types and values cannot be marked as `const` as in C.

+The order that functions and structs are declared in does not matter.
+There is no need to forward-declare functions or structs like in C.

 ### Separated Generics